Chirag-ahir/JAVA-All-Basic/README.md

  what is JSP ?<BR>
  JSP stands for Java Servlet Pages is a technology for building web applications that support dynamic content and acts as a Java servlet technology.

+ what is JSP directives ?<br>
+ The jsp directives are messages that tells the web container how to translate a JSP page into the corresponding servlet.